noislabs/whitepaper/src/performance.md

 ## Short Block Times

 The Nois network can consider to reduce block times from the typical 5-7 seconds in Cosmos to something shorter.
 Doing so has to be carefully tested in environments with many globally distributed validators.
 Fortunately, there has been teams successfully testing 1s block times and thus we believe it's a viable path forward.
-XXX Source for the 1s blocktime
+[1](https://twitter.com/fekunze/status/1542490680446050304), [2](https://twitter.com/crypto25807202/status/1551197364529967104), [3](https://docs.seinetwork.io/introduction/overview)

 ## Process all drand rounds